jakelarue/beautiful-jekyll/workwithme.md

 subtitle: Looks like you want to work with me
 ---

-## Ready to kick your marketing ROI up a notch?

-You've finally made the call.
+## So you've made the call

 You wanna get the ball rolling and boost your bottom-line.

+### Hold your horses - this isn't for everyone...

+After a year or so, I learned (the hard way) that providing a great ROI isn't easy.

+Most people think: "Just make it grow"

+Uh, no. It does **not** work like that.

+If you're looking for a silver bullet solution - I'm not your guy.

+If you're **not** willing to put in the work - I'm not your guy.

+If you don't *really* know your numbers (aov, ltv, revenue & business goals) **or** feel uncomfortable sharing that type of information - say it with me...
+I'm not your guy.

+If you think I just write words and *vioala* - sales - I'm not your guy.

-### We might be a fit if the following are true:
+### But we might be a fit if the following are true:

 - You have a good, solid product or service and a great reputation
 - Your business makes over **$100,000 in annual revenue**